 Fiat Panda Cross

 Are you surprised this is on the list?
 Most people would be.
 Despite being a little on the small side – and close to be more humble than powerful – it is a remarkably capable machine when it comes to rough terrain.
 If you walk into any fiat dealership they’ll give you a good talk on why this is a great all-terrain vehicle.
 It’s spacious, well equipped and has everything you need to get you through a tough journey.
 Sure, it’s probably not going to take any bullets for you, but all terrain cars aren’t always about strength.
-Sometimes they’re about make the journey easier and keeping you comfortable and the new Fiat Panda does just that.
-For the adventurer that isn’t so keen on taping your gear to the top of your car or getting a sore back, this car is perfect for you.
+In addition to this, there are a number of car floor mats that have been specially created for these vehicles.
+This allows you to drive your car all year round whilst protecting the interior.